groundworx-dev/groundworx-carousel/readme.md

 - Grid fallback layout when carousel is disabled
 - Modern, accessible, and lightweight

-Perfect for building galleries, content sliders, testimonials, product showcases, and more.
+Perfect for galleries, testimonials, product showcases, hero sliders, and more.

 ---

 ## Installation

 1. Upload the plugin to `/wp-content/plugins/` or install it via the WordPress admin.
-2. Activate it through the “Plugins” menu.
+2. Activate it through the **Plugins** menu.
-3. Add the **Carousel** block from the Block Editor.
+3. Add the **Carousel** block in the Block Editor.
 4. Insert any blocks you want inside each slide.
-5. Customize settings via the block sidebar.
+5. Customize carousel behavior via the block settings panel.

 ---

-## Screenshots

-1. Carousel block in the editor
-2. Inspector Controls with options
-3. Responsive layout with flexible slide content

----

-## Frequently Asked Questions
+## FAQ

 ### Can I use custom blocks inside each slide?